Zoruh-dev/Incog/README.md

 # Deploying
 Making a copy of this site is really easy.
-Just click on the  buttong below and it will deploy your site automaticly
+Just click on the  button below and it will deploy your site automaticly

 <stong>You may have to mess with the surf.js file to get the proxies to work</strong>